 |---|---|---|---|

-| Notion AI | $12–$20/user/mo | Lives in your existing workspace — zero context switching | Full features require Business tier; limited outside Notion |
+| Notion AI | $20/user/mo (Business) | Lives in your existing workspace — zero context switching | Full AI requires the Business tier; limited outside Notion |

 | ChatGPT Plus | $20/month | More capable for complex or open-ended AI tasks | No workspace integration — copy-paste workflow |

-| Grammarly | $12/month annual | Best in class for writing polish and tone suggestions | No project management, no workspace context |
+| Grammarly | $12/month annual | Strong for writing polish and tone suggestions | No project management, no workspace context |

 The core advantage of Notion AI is context.
 ChatGPT and Grammarly both require you to bring content to them — copy it in, work on it, paste it back.
 Notion AI works on documents you're already looking at, inside the tool you're already using.
 For anyone who lives in Notion day-to-day, that removes real friction.

 The tradeoff is capability.
-For genuinely complex writing tasks — lengthy creative work, nuanced analytical writing, or anything that needs sustained back-and-forth reasoning — ChatGPT is the stronger tool at the same $20/month price point.
+For complex writing tasks — lengthy creative work, nuanced analytical writing, or anything that needs sustained back-and-forth reasoning — ChatGPT is the stronger tool at the same $20/month price point.
 And if your primary need is polished prose and grammar, Grammarly at $12/month annual does that job better than either.

 The honest framing: Notion AI is not a replacement for a dedicated AI assistant.
 It's a productivity layer for teams already committed to Notion.
 If that's you — especially at Business tier — it earns its place.
 If you're evaluating AI tools independently of your workspace, the alternatives are worth a closer look first.